jpaulm/fbp-etl/README.md

 The various phases will be designated `Stepxx`, but the numbers will not necessarily be consecutive.

+Business Data Types
+---
+You may notice that the layouts in https://github.com/jpaulm/fbp-etl/tree/master/src/main/java/com/jpaulmorrison/jdbcstuff/resources/layouts use data types like `MPrice` and `Quantity` - these are defined in a jar file - currently `jbdtypes-1.1.3.jar` , which is on Maven.

+The component `https://github.com/jpaulm/fbp-etl/blob/master/src/main/java/com/jpaulmorrison/jdbcstuff/core/components/BookSale.java` uses the `extend` method to calculate a `Monetary` total in the `Sale` object.
+This is in keeping with our philosophy that business figures should be actual business types, rather than being just `int`s or `float`s.

+You can find the `jbdtypes` repo on Maven, by linking to `https://search.maven.org/artifact/com.jpaulmorrison/jbdtypes`.

 #### Final form: Step30

 The last step - Step30 - is the whole application.
 For diagrams, see https://github.com/jpaulm/fbp-etl/tree/master/src/main/java/com/jpaulmorrison/Step30 .